bbhopesh/SentimentAnalysis/README.md

 ## Synopsis
-We use IMDB movie review dataset provided by Stanford: http://ai.stanford.edu/~amaas/data/sentiment and compare performance of various common binary classifiers for sentiment analysis.
+We use IMDB movie review dataset provided by Stanford: http://ai.stanford.edu/~amaas/data/sentiment and compare performance of various common binary classifiers for sentiment analysis. <br/>
+The binary classifiers and trained and evaluated are as follows:
+1. Perceptron
+2. SVM
+3. Logistic Regression
+4. Multinomial naive bayes
+5. Decision trees

 ## Running code.